Tailwind CSS Space Between

 Maintain Design Consistency

-, it is crucial to establish a spacing scale that aligns with the overall design system.
+When using space-*, it is crucial to establish a spacing scale that aligns with the overall design system.

 Define a global spacing strategy to prevent misalignment and visual clutter.
 For example, if buttons, cards, and headings follow a specific spacing pattern, they should be consistently applied across all sections to avoid an inconsistent look.